BPS Lie algebras for totally negative 2-Calabi-Yau categories and nonabelian Hodge theory for stacks: The preprojective algebra of a quiver

 By \cite[Proposition 2.4]{crawley2022deformed}, we have an exact sequence of $\Pi_Q$-bimodules

 where $f,g$ and $h$ are as in \cite{crawley2022deformed}.
-This exact sequence is not exact on the left in general but it is when $Q$ is a non-Dynkin quiver (\cite[Theorem 2.7]{crawley2022deformed}).
-If $M$ is a finite-dimensional representation of $\Pi_Q$, it induces an exact sequence of projective $\Pi_Q$-modules
+In particular, $h$ is the multiplication.
+This sequence is not exact on the left in general but it is when $Q$ is a non-Dynkin quiver \cite[Theorem 2.7]{crawley2022deformed}.
+If $M$ is a finite-dimensional representation of $\Pi_Q$, it induces an exact sequence of projective $\Pi_Q$-modules by applying $\otimes_{\Pi_Q}M$ to \eqref{equation:projresolutionPiQ} on the right: